Table of Contents[Hide][Show]

 Skip the Nonorganic Processed Rice Foods

-Stop buying, eating or feeding your family processed rice or rice containing psuedo-foods.
+Stop buying, eating or feeding your family processed rice or rice containing pseudo-foods.
 Such foods would include popular items like CHEX cereal, Rice Krispies, rice cakes, and so many others.
 These foods are loaded with arsenic according to testing by Consumer Reports!
-(10)
+(11)

 Buy Rice from Companies that Test for Arsenic

-Learn to use other gluten free grains like oats, buckwheat, teff, amaranth, millet, and others.
+Learn to use other gluten-free grains like oats, buckwheat, teff, amaranth, quinoa, and millet.
 While these are sometimes harder to find and a bit more expensive, the importance of not becoming overly reliant on rice in the diet is worth the cost.

 Detoxing from Arsenic in Rice